a2smirnov/firsttest/README.md

 # DevOps course diploma task
+# To start project you should login to Azure first (with 'az login --use-device-code' or likewise)!!!
+#
+# To get jobs done:
+# ./start-all prod
+# (look for project's URL in output)
+#
+# To destroy all:
+# ./stop-all prod
+#
+# Some details:
 # DB - Azure MySQL
 # Cloud infrastructure deployment - Terraform
 #        use ./terrafrom apply to deploy cloud DB, cloud docker registry and k8s cluster with registry access